Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 The most common reason is procurement.
 TrakGene does not publish list pricing; evaluation requires a sales conversation.
 For services that have already budgeted a platform and can run a procurement process, this is not an obstacle.
 For smaller teams, private counselling practices, or research groups who want to validate fit on a real case before opening a budget, a free or Alpha tier is often a practical necessity.
 Alternatives that publish pricing, run free tiers, or ship Alpha programmes remove the friction that TrakGene's enterprise sales motion introduces.

 The second reason is modernising beyond FHIR.
 TrakGene's FHIR integration is strong, but AI-assisted interpretation, bring-your-own-key LLM support, Model Context Protocol agents, and programmatic pedigree tools are not among its publicly advertised features.
-Services whose 2026 roadmap includes AI-drafted reports, AI agents that need to read and analyse pedigrees, or embeddable pedigree viewers for patient portals often find it easier to build on a platform where those surfaces are first-class.
+Services whose 2026 roadmap includes AI-drafted summaries, AI agents that need to read and analyse pedigrees, or embeddable pedigree viewers often find it easier to build on a platform where those surfaces are first-class.
 A third reason is cancer-risk model breadth: TrakGene does not publicly advertise BOADICEA v6 or Tyrer-Cuzick v8, which services focused on breast and ovarian risk assessment may need.

 Four alternatives worth evaluating